rust-lang/rfcs/text/3537-msrv-resolver.md

 $ cargo add clap_complete
 Adding clap_complete 5.10.40
 warning: clap_complete 5.11.0 exists but requires Rust 1.93 while you are running 1.92.
-To use the clap_complete@5.11.0 with a compatible Rust version, run `rustup && cargo add clap_complete@5.11.0`.
+To use the clap_complete@5.11.0 with a compatible Rust version, run `rustup update && cargo add clap_complete@5.11.0`.
 To force the use of clap_complete@5.11.0 independent of your toolchain, run `cargo add clap_complete@5.11.0`
 ```
 Wanting to be on the latest version, I run